mui/mui-x/docs/data/data-grid/row-pinning/row-pinning.md

 Pinned (or frozen, locked, or floating) rows are those visible at all times while the user scrolls the data grid vertically.

-You can pin rows at the top or bottom of the Grid by passing pinned rows data through the `pinnedRows` prop:
+You can pin rows at the top or bottom of the Data Grid by passing pinned rows data through the `pinnedRows` prop:

 ```tsx
 const pinnedRows: GridPinnedRowsProp = {